Secret #24 Have Fun

 It is also about being part of community.
 Some people find this in clubs or sports and some also find it in church.

 There are also many inspirational stories about people who have overcome challenges to enjoy life.
-I have also had younger people tell me that they have picked up helpful tips to get them to start thinking about preparing for life in retirement down the track, so instead of dreading it, they can look forward to this new stage of their lives.
+I have also had younger people tell me that they have picked up helpful tips to get them to start thinking about preparing for life in retirement down the track, so instead of dreading it, they can look forward to this new stage of their lives and have fun.

-So in this chapter lets review some fun things you can do.
+So in this chapter lets review some things you can have fun with.

 A friend was recently forced into an early retirement.
 While she was within a year of wanting to retire anyway, it came as a bit of shock when her job position was eliminated and she was faced with trying to occupy the hours in the day.